MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN.md

 ### Quick guide

-To run the toy example, make sure that in `PARAMETERS.py` the `datasetName` is set to `"grocery"`.
+To run the toy example, make sure that in `PARAMETERS.py` `dataset` is set to `"Grocery"`.

 * Run `A1_GenerateInputROIs.py` to generate the input ROIs for training and testing.
-* Run `A2_RunCntk_py3.py` to train a Fast R-CNN model using the CNTK Python API and compute test results.
+* Run `A2_RunWithPyModel.py` to train a Fast R-CNN model using the CNTK Python API and compute test results.
-  * Alternatively run `A2_RunCntk.py` to train and test using cntk.exe and BrainScript.
+  * Alternatively run `A2_RunWithBSModel.py` to train and test using cntk.exe and BrainScript.
   * Alternatively you can download the pre-trained CNTK Fast R-CNN model for the grocery example [here](https://cntk.ai/Models/FRCN_Grocery/Fast-RCNN.model). ([Details](#using-a-pre-trained-model))
 * Run `A3_ParseAndEvaluateOutput.py` to compute the mAP ([mean average precision](#map-mean-average-precision)) of the trained model.